akshayams94/E-Tour/README.md

 # World-Tour
 About the Project

-This is a small website and beginner level project about booking the ticket for travel all over the world.
+This is a small website and beginner level project about reserving tickets for travel all over the world.

 # Built with